Neo4j raises $325M as graph-based data analysis takes hold in enterprise – TechCrunch

 Overall, “We think that graphs can be a significant part of the modern data landscape.
 In fact, we believe it can be the biggest part of the modern data landscape.
 And this round, I think, sends a clear signal [that] we’re going for it,” he said.

 Erik Nordlander and Tom Hulme of GV were the leads for that firm.
-In addition, DTCP and Lightrock newly invested and previous investors One Peak, Creandum, and Greenbridge Partners joined the round.
+In addition, DTCP and Lightrock newly invested and previous investors One Peak, Creandum and Greenbridge Partners joined the round.